dapr/docs/daprdocs/content/en/getting-started/quickstarts/resiliency/resiliency-state-quickstart.md

 ### Step 2: Run the application with resiliency enabled

 Run the `order-processor` service alongside a Dapr sidecar.
-In the `dapr run` command below the `--config` parameter applies a Dapr configuration that enables the resiliency feature.
+In the `dapr run` command below, the `--config` parameter applies a Dapr configuration that enables the resiliency feature.
 By enabling resiliency, the resiliency spec located in the components directory is loaded by the `order-processor` sidecar.
 The resilency spec is:

 - Located in the `components` directory.
 - Automatically discovered by the Dapr sidecar when run in standalone mode.